ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 <ul>
   <li>

-To get an HTML element's content, you can access its innerHTML property.
-To update the content, you can assign new values to innerHTML or use methods like textContent, innerText, or innerHTML to set the content.
+To get and update an HTML element's content, you can use JavaScript or JQuery.
+JavaScript provides methods like document.getElementById() or document.querySelector() to select elements, while JQuery simplifies this process with selectors like $('selector').
+Once selected, you can update the element's content using methods like .text() or .html() in JQuery, or by directly modifying the textContent or innerHTML properties in JavaScript.

 </ul> </li> </details>